Disalo/TWEET_PIPELINE/README.md

 To orchestrate a data pipeline with five containers: 1.tweet_collector, 2.mongodb, 3.etl_job, 4.postgresdb, 5.slack_bot <br />
 To build a Dockerized pipeline with ETL job.

-## This pipeline project involves five Docker containers:
+## The ETL pipeline involves five Docker containers:
    - tweet_collector container: Listens to tweets about a given keyword(here is 'climate change', but it could be changed within 'get_tweets.py').
    - mongodb container: Listened tweets are stored in a MongoDB.
    - etl_job container: An ETL job that takes Tweets and collects metadata into a Postgres DB.